IDS-702-F20/Course-Website/content/_index.md

 -----------|---------------------------------|----------------------------------
 [Data Analysis Using Regression and Multilevel/Hierarchical Models](https://www.amazon.com/gp/product/052168689X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=052168689X&linkCode=as2&tag=andrsblog0f-20&linkId=PX5B5V6ZPCT2UIYV) | Gelman A., and Hill, J. | Recommended but not compulsory
 [An Introduction to Statistical Learning with Applications in R](http://faculty.marshall.usc.edu/gareth-james/ISL/) | James, G., Witten, D., Hastie, T., and Tibshirani, R. | Optional (Free pdf available online via the link)
+[Categorical Data Analysis (3rd ed)](https://find.library.duke.edu/catalog/DUKE005142588) | Agresti, A. | Optional (pdf versions of individual chapters, via Duke library using the link)

-_Lecture notes and slides, lab exercises and other reading resources will be posted on the course website.
-We will only loosely follow these textbooks._
+*Lecture notes and slides, links to the videos and other reading resources will be posted on the course website.
+We will only loosely follow the textbooks.*

 ### Materials

-You should have access to a laptop and bring it to every class, fully charged.
+You should have access to a laptop and use it (not a tablet/ipad or phone) to connect to every live session.
+Make sure it is fully charged.

 ### Important Dates